Which is the first National Park in India? Jim Corbett?

 Mukteshwar temple

-The latest survey said India has 104 national parks now.
-With global warming harming our plant and animal lives, their safeguarding has been carried out by establishing protected reserves.
+The latest survey said India now has 104 national parks.
+As global warming harms our plant and animal life, safeguarding them has been achieved through the establishment of protected reserves.
 Indian forests are turned into national parks, wildlife sanctuaries, reserve forests, etc.

 World’s first National park

-World’s First National Park The world’s first national park was established in the USA as Yellowstone National Park.
-It was built in 1872.
-President Ulysses S. Grant announced the formation of this park to protect the land from private investors.
+World’s First National Park: Yellowstone National Park, established in the USA in 1872, is the world’s first national park.
+President Ulysses S. Grant announced the park’s formation to protect the land from private investors.

 Yellowstone National Park in the USA is World's first National park

-Largest national park in India In the widespread barren lands of Ladakh valley in Jammu & Kashmir is the largest national park in India – Hemis National Park.
-It’s 4400 sq km large.
+The largest national park in India is Hemis National Park, covering 4,400 sq km and located in the vast, barren lands of the Ladakh valley in Jammu and Kashmir.
 It was established in 1981 and named after the adjacent Hemis Monastery.
-It’s home to Snow Leopards.
+The park is home to Snow Leopards.

 Hemis National Park